 (3) Where an order is made under this section, every company in relation to which the order is made shall cause an office copy thereof to be filed with the Registrar within 14 days after the making of the order, and if default is made in complying with this subsection, the company, and every officer of the company who is in default, shall be liable to a fine not exceeding $100 and in addition a daily fine not exceeding $10 for every day during which the default continues.

-(4) In this section the expression “property” includes property rights and powers of every description, and the expression “liabilities” includes duties.
+(4) In this section the expression property includes property rights and powers of every description, and the expression liabilities includes duties.

 [Section 159 amended by No. 113 of 1965 s.
 8(1).]